Need to talk? Call 1800 882 436.

 • not wanting to go to school or preschool

-• wanting to sit alone, not taking part in activities
+• wanting to sit alone and not taking part in activities

 How can the bullying be stopped?

-When you realise your child is being bullied, it is natural to feel angry and to want to protect your child.
-But you are more likely to stop the bullying if you can help your child to stand up to the bullies.
+When you find out your child is being bullied, it is natural to feel angry and to want to protect your child.
+You are more likely to stop the bullying if you can help your child to stand up to the bully, and here are 5 steps that can help:

-Act quickly to find ways to stop the bullying.
+2. Act quickly to find ways to stop the bullying.
 Tell your child you understand why they are upset.
-Talk to your child about strategies they can use next time they are bullied.
-Talk about what strategies your child has already used — what worked and what did not.
-Give your child ways to avoid the bullies, like saying 'leave me alone', walking away, avoiding situations where the bullying occurs, or finding friends to support them.
+Talk to your child about strategies they can use next time they are bullied and about what strategies your child has already used — what worked and what did not.

-Work with your child’s school.
-The school may not know that your child is being bullied because it can be difficult to detect.
-If your child is being bullied at school, tell their teacher and the school principal as soon as possible.
-Ask for a meeting to work together on how to end the bullying.
+4. Work with your child's school.
+The school may not know that your child is being bullied.
+If your child is being bullied at school, tell their teacher, wellbeing co-ordinator or school principal as soon as possible.
+Ask for a meeting to work together on how to stop the bullying.

-Do not blame the bully.
+5. Do not blame the bully.
 It is important not to blame the bully or speak negatively — focus on the positive things your child can do.
-Don’t try to have the bully punished.
-We know that this does not successfully stop the bullying.
+Don't try to have the bully punished, as usually this does not help stop the bullying.

-Often bullying is not black and white.
-It is your child’s personal view of what is happening.
-You should help them with anything that makes them feel sad, frightened or left out.
+Often bullying is not a case of 'right' or 'wrong', and every child will have their own view of what is happening.
+You can try to help your child manage the things that makes them feel sad, frightened or left out.

 Children bully for many reasons.
-They often have developmental, behavioural or emotional problems, or they may be being bullied themselves.
-Some children might not lead the bullying, but they join in once the bullying has started or they watch passively and do nothing.
+Bullies sometimes have developmental, behavioural or emotional challenges, and other times, they may also be bullied themselves.
+Some children might not lead the bullying, but they join in once the bullying has started or they watch from the side and do nothing.

-Bullies are more likely to have lifelong issues such as depression or problems with aggression.
-But early treatment can prevent this from happening.
+Bullies are more likely to have long term effects such as depression or problems with aggression.
+Early management of bullying behaviours can prevent this from happening.

 The Trauma and Grief Network has fact sheets about dealing with bullying.